SeeedDocument/Seeed-WiKi/docs/Motor_Shield_V2.0.md

 |B+ 	|OUT3  |
 |B-    |OUT4 |

+- Plug Motor Shield into Arduino.
+- Connect Arduino to PC via a USB cable.

+#### Software

-Then open **stepper_test** example in the library, upload it to Seeeduino V4, then you will find your stepper move.
+Copy below code to Arduino IDE and upload it to Seeeduino V4, then you will find your stepper move.
 ```
 /*
  * Stepper test for Seeed Motor Shield V2